AliAlkadhim/FSU_HGCAL_DB/README.md

 This repo is uses mysql to build a database for the HGCAL data at FSU from existing spreadsheets (converted to csv tables).
-The instructions make the use of mysql workbench, of course using it without the workbench (by just mysql) is also possible.
+The instructions make the use of mysql workbench, of course using it without the workbench (by just mysql or even sqlite) is also possible.

 # MYSQL INSTALLATION